 So where do the ideas that steer your city in one direction or another come from?
 That’s for you to find out in your reporting.
 And here’s a way to get started: Take a look at the three biggest proposals that city hall has considered in the last five years.
-(If you’re not confident in your ability to do this, poll city council members.
-Ask them whether they favored them or not to list the biggest proposals that have come before them in recent years.)
+(If you’re not confident in your ability to do this, poll city council members.)

 Then do some reverse engineering.
 Where did these ideas come from?
 Who were part of the early discussions?
 How did they attract enough support to move forward?
 Were these borrowed ideas (in the sense that they were things other cities had tried first)?
 If so, how did they come to the attention of civic leaders?
 (If your city does “intercity trips,” where groups of political and business leaders visit other places, this could be the source.)